FractalGeoAnalytics/pytsg/README.md

 ```

 ## Thanks
-Thanks to CSIRO for all their assistance in decoding the file structure
+Thanks to CSIRO and in particular Andrew Rodger for their assistance in decoding the file structures.